 environment

-Components include extent of urban development, urban centers, community design, and parks and open space, among others.
-Each component has a vision, goal, and several policies.
+Components include extent of urban development, urban centers, community design, and parks and open space.
+Each component has a vision, goal and several policies.
 Together, the components create the future preferred vision.
+A Metro Vision update2040 is under development with expected completion by the end of 2016.

-Implementing Metro Vision influences where future population settles and businesses locate, which, in turn, affects travel behavior and the need for transportation facilities and services.
+Implementing Metro Vision influences where future residents settle and businesses locate, which, in turn, affects travel behavior and the need for transportation facilities and services.

-Implementing the Metro Vision Plan is a primary objective of the DRCOG regional transportation planning process.
+Implementing the Metro Vision is a primary objective of the DRCOG regional transportation planning process.

-4. Memorandum of Agreement Guiding Principles
+MetropolitanMetropolitan Planning Agreement Guiding Principles

-As stated in Chapter 1, the three partner agencies (DRCOG, RTD, and CDOT) entered into an MOA in July 2001 for the transportation planning process for the DRCOG region.
-The MOA was modified in June 2008 to expand the geographic scope to southwest Weld County.
-The purpose of the is to implement federal and state statutes and regulations addressing regional transportation planning to ensure that a collaborative process occurs among the three agencies.
+As stated in Chapter 1, the three partner agencies (DRCOG, RTD and CDOT) entered into an MOA in July 2001 for the transportation planning process for the DRCOG region.
+The MOA was modified in June 2008 to expand the geographic scope to include southwest Weld County.
+Under new requirements of the FAST Act, the MOA is replaced with a Metropolitan Planning AgreementMetropolitan Planning Agreement (MPA) to reflect a greatermore emphasis on performance-based planning coordination.
+The purpose of the MPA is to implement federal and state statutes and regulations addressing regional transportation planning to ensure that a collaborative process occurs among the three agencies.

-As defined in the MOA, the purpose of the collaborative regional transportation planning process is:

-“To develop... a multimodal transportation system for the region that supports the region’s Metro Vision Plan and amendments thereto; meets each party’s planning needs, roles, and responsibilities; and addresses the needs of the public.”

-The MOA acknowledges the roles and responsibilities of the three agencies regarding transportation planning as defined by federal and state laws and regulations.
-The MOA further describes the functions, products, and organization of the planning process.
+TheMPA acknowledges the roles and responsibilities of the three agencies regarding transportation planning as defined by federal and state laws and regulations.
+TheMPA further describes the functions, products and organization of the planning process.

-The MOA specifies that the regional transportation planning process is carried out in a manner consistent with the following principles and objectives:
+TheMPA specifies that the regional transportation planning process is carried out in a manner consistent with the following principles and objectives:

-Each year, input on the goals and objectives of the regional process is solicited and the goals and objectives for transportation planning are collaboratively established to guide ongoing and future transportation investments.
+Each year, the partner agencies solicit input on the goals and objectives of the regional process to collaboratively establish the goals and objectives for transportation planning in order to guide ongoing and future transportation investments.
 This is accomplished through:

 joint meetings of members of the agencies’ governing boards